mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 Trimming
 ~~~~~~~~

-Using :menuselection:`Image --> Trim to Layer`, Krita resizes the image to the dimensions
+Using :menuselection:`Image --> Trim to Current Layer`, Krita resizes the
-of the layer selected.
-Useful for when you paste a too large image into
+image to the dimensions of the layer selected.
+Useful for when you paste
-the layer and want to resize the canvas to the extent of this layer.
+a too large image into the layer and want to resize the canvas to the extent
+of this layer.

-:menuselection:`Image --> Trim to Selection` is a faster cousin to the crop tool.
-This helps
+:menuselection:`Image --> Trim to Selection` is a faster cousin to the crop
-us to resize the canvas to the dimension of any active selection.
-This
+tool.
+This helps us to resize the canvas to the dimension of any active selection.
-is especially useful with right clicking the layer on the layer stack
+This is especially useful with right clicking the layer on the layer stack and
-and choosing :guilabel:`Select Opaque`. :menuselection:`Image --> Trim to Selection` will then crop the
+choosing :guilabel:`Select Opaque`. :menuselection:`Image --> Trim to Selection`
-canvas to the selection bounding box.
+will then crop the canvas to the selection bounding box.

 :menuselection:`Image --> Trim to Image Size` is actually for layers, and will trim all
 layers to the size of the image, making your files lighter by getting